open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/ingestion/workflows/data-quality/tests.md

 - `ROWS` (default): expects the query to be written as `SELECT <field>, <field> FROM <foo> WHERE <condition>`. **Note** if your query returns a large amount of rows it might cause an "Out Of Memeory" error.
 In this case we recoomend you to use the `COUNT` startegy.
 - `COUNT`: expects the query to be written as `SELECT COUNT(<field>) FROM <foo> WHERE <condition>`.

+**How to use the Threshold Parameter?**
+The threshold allows you to define a limit for which you test should pass or fail - by defaut this number is 0.
+For example if my custom SQL query test returns 10 rows and my threshold is 5 the test will fail.
+If I update my threshold to 11 on my next run my test will pass.

 **Properties**

 * `sqlExpression`: SQL expression
 * `strategy`: one of `ROWS` or `COUNT`
-* `threshold`: and integer defining the threshold above which the test should fail (default to 0 if not specified)
+* `threshold`: an integer defining the threshold above which the test should fail (default to 0 if not specified)

 **Behavior**